Olabayo-Balogun/Olabayo-Balogun/README.md

 ### Hi I'm Olabayo 👋

-## I'm a developer primarily focused on DotNet framework
+## I'm a developer primarily focused on .Net core

 - 🔭 I’m currently working on some web development projects
 - 🌱 I’m currently learning more about the DotNet Framework